-An agricultural crop of the genus Avena grown for its grain and straw in most countries of the temperate zones of the world.
-Oats (Fig. 1) belong to the order Poales (Cyperales), family Poaceae (Gramineae), and genus Avena.
-The most important crop species is Avena sativa, known as the common oat.
+An agricultural cereal crop of the genus Avena grown for its grain and straw.
+Oats (Fig. 1) belong to the genus Avena in the family Poaceae (Gramineae) of the order Poales (Cyperales).
+The most important crop species is Avena sativa, known as the common oat, which is grown throughout the temperate zones of the world.
 The major oat-producing countries include Russia, Canada, Poland, Finland, Australia, and the United States.
 The crop is raised for grain in the major oat-growing states of the midwestern United States (Iowa, North Dakota, South Dakota, Minnesota, and Wisconsin), whereas it is used for pasture or a combination of pasture and grain in the southern states (Texas, Oklahoma, and Georgia).
-About 90% of the annual oat grain production is used for animal feeds, and about 10% is processed into food for humans, for example, oatmeal and other cereal products.
-See also: Animal feeds; Cereal; Cyperales; Farm crops; Grain crops; Grass crops; Poales
+About 90% of the annual oat grain production is used for animal feeds, and about 10% is processed into food (for example, oatmeal and other cereal products) for humans.
+See also: Animal feed; Cereal; Cyperales; Farm crops; Grain crops; Grass crops; Poales

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.